mulesoft-labs/raml-for-jax-rs/javac.md

  * `HelloWorldRest.java`: Your Java file
  * `-sourcepath`: Tells javac where to find Java sources.
  * `-classpath jsr311-api-1.1.1.jar`: Adds jsr311 annotations to the classpath.
- * `-processorpath com.mulesoft.JAX-RS.raml.generator.annotations.jar`: Tells javac where to find the annotation processor.
+ * `-processorpath com.mulesoft.jaxrs.raml.generator.annotations.jar`: Tells javac where to find the annotation processor.
- * `-processor com.mulesoft.JAX-RS.raml.annotation.model.apt.RAMLAnnotationProcessor`: Adds the annotation processor to the javac flow.
+ * `-processor com.mulesoft.jaxrs.raml.annotation.model.apt.RAMLAnnotationProcessor`: Adds the annotation processor to the javac flow.
  * ``-Aramlpath=helloworld`: Tells javac which is the destination folder for the (to-be)-generated RAML definition.
  * `-implicit:class`: Tells javac that the annotations in the dependent files must also be resolved by the processor.

 **Notes:**
-- If you built the jar yourself, it will probably have some name like `com.mulesoft.JAX-RS.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.
+- If you built the jar yourself, it will probably have some name like `com.mulesoft.jaxrs.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.
 Remember that you need to pass that filename for the `processorpath` parameter.
 - If `ramlpath` ends with `.raml` (for example `ramlfolder/testresource.raml`), it will be treated as the target filename.
 Otherwise it will be treated as a directory, and the target filename will be `path/generated.raml` (e.g. `-Aramplpath=myraml` will result in the destination `myraml/generated.raml`).